 Several accidents have occurred on 'party boats' in Croatia, resulting in serious injuries.
-Before embarking on a ferry or other vessel, ensure that appropriate safety equipment is carried.
+Before embarking on a ferry or other vessel, ensure appropriate safety equipment is carried.
 A number of international cruise lines stopover in Croatia.
-See our Cruises page for more information.

 Court staff take leave over summer.
 If you're detained (even for minor offences) during summer, you may face delays in having your case processed.
 This may result in prolonged detention and may prevent you from departing Croatia until the matter is finalised.

 Possessing, using or trafficking drugs is illegal in Croatia.
 If you're arrested for a drug offence, you could be detained for the duration of the investigation process.
 Penalties include imprisonment.

 Carry identification, such as your passport, at all times.

 Foreigners purchasing property have been involved in disputes about the validity of property titles, resulting in lengthy legal proceedings.
 Seek independent legal advice before signing any kind of contract.
 Further information (in English) can be found under the real estate section on the

 Some Australian criminal laws apply overseas.
 If you commit these offences, you may be prosecuted in Australia.
 Laws include those relating to: